top of page

 KAVI YOGIRAJ SHUDDHANANDA BHARATI

-Kavi Yogiraja Shuddhananda Bharati was the founder of the Shuddhananda Bharati Desiya Vidyalayam High School in Sivaganga, South India.
+Kavi Yogiraja Shuddhananda Bharati was the founder of the Shuddhananda Bharati Desiya Vidyalayam High School in Shivaganga, South India.
 He was a prolific writer and wrote over 250 books.
 His magnum opus Bharata Shakti was a monumental and unique work, and within its pages he described his ideal: “One humanity living in communion with a single God in a world transformed!”
 He created a system of Yoga called Sama Yoga, a synthesis of material science and spiritual Yoga.

 bottom of page